How to look at your energy consumption on the web

 1. Enter your database name and username in the post.pl file.

-2. If your using cpanel: Open file manager and locate the document root of your domain.
-If you have a server on a local computer locate the folder /var/www.
+2. If you're using cpanel: Open file manager and locate your domain document root.
+If you have a server on a local computer, the folder is /var/www.

 3. Create a folder named "cgi-bin" if it doesnt exist.

-4. Upload the perl scrip to the folder and set its permission to 755.
+4. Upload the perl script to the cgi-bin folder, and set its permission to 755.

-7. Now check your database in phpMyAdmin, click on Browse, hopefully you should see the values 100 and 200.
+7. Check your database in phpMyAdmin, click on Browse, hopefully you should see the values 100 and 200.

 Start up the Arduino

-If all is well, when you connect up the Arduino you should start seeing values being entered into your database.
+If all is well, when you connect your Arduino, you should start seeing values being entered into your database.

 Adding some basic security

-At the moment anyone can enter the above address in to their address bar and add values to your database.
+At the moment, anyone can enter the above address in their browser and add values to your database.
 You can make it possible for only you (your ip address) to have access to the post.pl file by creating a .htaccess file in the cgi-bin directory with the following content:

 --------------------------------------------------------